-If you're struggling to lose weight before your big day, the solution may be eating the right breakfast.
-Registered Dietitian Julie Upton, from Appetite for Health, says a high protein breakfast is key.
-Healthy eating starts first thing in the morning, but it's also essential for brides trying to shed pounds to build a schedule.
+If you're struggling to de-bloat before your big day, the solution may be eating the right healthy breakfast.
+Registered Dietitian Julie Upton, from Appetite for Health, says a high-protein breakfast is key.
+Healthy eating starts first thing in the morning, but it's also essential for brides trying to feel great the morning-of the wedding to build a schedule.
 "Those who wake up hungry tend to not eat after dinner, which is a healthier diet pattern to establish," Upton says.
 She recommends starting your day with a breakfast under 400 calories with around 25 grams of protein.
 Here are four delicious and easy recipes from Upton.

 Protein Pancakes topped with Greek yogurt and fruit

 For the pancakes, mix one small ripe mashed banana with four egg whites.
 Stir in one-tablespoon nut butter, a pinch of cinnamon, and a drop of vanilla or almond extract.
 Pour a large spoonful of batter into a nonstick skillet glazed with cooking spray or oil.
 Cook on medium heat until brown on one side (about three minutes), make sure the batter is firm and then flip.
 Makes two large or four to five silver dollar pancakes.
 Add three to four cups of nonfat plain Greek yogurt and one to two cups of fresh fruit for added protein and fiber.